NixOS/nix/doc/manual/src/language/syntax.md

     > [ 23 {} ]
     > ```

-    The full function argument bound by the `@`-pattern is also brought into scope over the set pattern on the other side of the `@`, not just over the body of the function.
+    All bindings introduced by the function are in scope in the entire function expression; not just in the body.
+For example, the binding of an `@` pattern is available in the `?`-defaults:
     It can therefore be used in default values.

     > **Example**